🌿 Share this page

 Honey has long been used as medicine by African traditional healers.

-In Zulu societies, the Sangoma is a highly respected traditional healer and Nyanga is the esteemed traditional herbalist.
+In Zulu societies, the Sangoma is a highly respected traditional healer, and Nyanga is an esteemed traditional herbalist.
 Men and women take up the profession after a long training period in Southern African society.

 Survival in the face of human assault, natural disaster, or deprivation has been a conscious concern of African healers.
-These African healers have a wealth of traditional knowledge of apitherapy, the healing properties of bee products.
+These African healers have a wealth of traditional knowledge of apitherapy and the healing properties of bee products.

 Honey is a natural remedy to ease a cough and sore throat.
-Taking a tablespoon of honey at bedtime seems to help reduce nighttime coughing in children over the age of 2 years.
-It seems to work about as well as an over-the-counter cough medicine called dextromethorphan.
+Taking a tablespoon of honey at bedtime helps reduce nighttime coughing in children over the age of 2 years.
+It works as well as an over-the-counter cough medicine called dextromethorphan.

-There are two major reasons using pure honey to relieve a cough is sound traditional medicine: Western cough syrups containing DMX is sometimes used as a drug and people with high blood pressure taking NSAIDs could be damaging to their cardiovascular health.
-At normal doses, DXM is quite safe.
+Two major reasons are that using pure honey to relieve cough is sound traditional medicine: Western cough syrups containing DMX are sometimes used as a drug, and for people with high blood pressure, taking NSAIDs could damage their cardiovascular health.
+At normal doses, DXM is relatively safe.

 Dextromethorphan affects the brain, specifically the region that controls coughing.
 However, at high doses, as much as 10 to 50 times the suggested amount, DXM can cause hallucinatory effects similar to those of PCP.
 Many Western cough and cold medications contain nonsteroidal anti-inflammatory drugs or NSAIDs to relieve pain.